 Welcome to Your Cat Hospital in Milpitas

 Calaveras Veterinary Clinic has made a commitment to cats and their care by becoming a certified Cat Friendly Practice.
 What this means is that we take your cat’s specific care and considerations in mind to provide a stress-free, calming environment for them (and you, too!).
 Cats can come to our Milpitas cat hospital to receive gentle care in a calming environment.
 Call us today at (408) 262-7200 to schedule an appointment.

-Taking the Stress Out of Vet Visits
+Taking the Stress Out of Vet Visits for Cats

 Veterinary care should never be out of reach due to anxiety, fear, or stress!
 Cats are special creatures that require different handling, a different environment, and different medical care.
 As a cat hospital, we take extra steps to ensure cats have all of their needs met.